cekkr/grid-pascal-sim.html/README.md

 ## Highlights
 - Fully interactive canvas that visualizes each generation of the propagation graph, with draggable pan and scroll-to-zoom navigation.
+- Multi-dimensional propagation editors that let you sculpt primary and secondary flows, blend them through an effective-value compositor, and optionally run n-step backpropagation loops.
-- Editable propagation logic and color logic using embedded CodeMirror editors for quick iteration and syntax-highlighted experimentation.
+- Editable propagation, composition, color, HDR, and backprop logic using embedded CodeMirror editors for quick iteration and syntax-highlighted experimentation.
 - Gradient controls that let you normalize colors symmetrically, clamp to positive/negative ranges, or enforce explicit min/max spans.
 - Built-in presets that reproduce classic Pascal behaviour, divergent amplification, echo feedback loops, and decay scenarios.
 - Inspector panel with clickable lineage and local-storage projects so you can hop between parents/children, save studies, and reload configurations between sessions.